leangjia/blender_docs/trunk/blender_docs/manual/interface/controls/templates/color_ramp.rst

    Reset Color Ramp
       Resets the color ramp to its default state.
 Color Mode
-   Selection of the :term:`color space` used for interpolation.
+   Selection of the :term:`Color Space` used for interpolation.

    RGB
       Blends color by mixing each color channel and combining.